Communication app for creating symbol and text AAC.

 Radio microphones can also be used with amplification systems and public loop systems for group use.

-These are cordless systems consisting of a small infra-red transmitter which plugs directly into the headphone socket of the TV, radio or hi-fi or, if fitted with a built-in microphone, placed adjacent to the sound source.
+Infra-red amplifiers are cordless systems consisting of a small infra-red transmitter which plugs directly into the headphone socket of the TV, radio or hi-fi, or, if fitted with a built-in microphone, is placed adjacent to the sound source.

-Sound is sent through an infra-red signal to a receiver which is hand-held or connected to headphones/earphones or to a hearing aid in the 'T' position.
+Sound is sent through an infra-red signal to a receiver which is hand-held or connected to headphones or to a hearing aid in the 'T' position.

 Types of equipment used for speech and speech replacement include: